CorkAI/Meetup1/README.md

 *Additional Exercise 2:* Although the MNIST dataset has been a computer vision benchmark for a number of years, there have been complaints that the task is too simple to serve as a realistic performance benchmark for modern systems.
 In response to this Zalando created a drop-in replacement for MNIST, known as Fashion-MNIST, where each image represents an item of clothing, rather than a digit.
 See https://github.com/zalandoresearch/fashion-mnist  .
 The labels (classes) to be assigned in this case are : 0=T-shirt/top, 1=Trouser, 2=Pullover, 3=Dress, 4=Coat, 5=Sandal, 6=Shirt, 7=Sneaker, 8=Bag, 9=Ankle boot.
 The fashion data is already on your machine, pulled from our github (see folder data/fashion).
 To re-train and test the network on the Fasion-MNIST set, type the following commands:
  - ```python mnist_softmax.py --data_dir data/fashion --write_samples 1```
- - Number printed at the end is the accuracy of the network (~0.76)
+ - Number printed at the end is the accuracy of the network (varies ~0.70 to ~0.85)
  - Successful and failed examples are also written as in previous exercise, with prefix 'fashion' on filenames
  - use the scp command to download and inspect these images